-- Overhauled IP prosecution strategy and created a defensive portfolio for one of the largest laptop and electronics manufacturers in the world in response to increasing threats of litigation and demands for licensing.
+- Overhauled IP prosecution strategy to create a defensive patent portfolio for one of the largest laptop and electronics manufacturers in the world in response to increasing threats of litigation and demands for licensing

-- Constructed global IP strategy that included patenting mining, litigation and monetization for one of the largest chemical companies in Asia to counter litigation initiated by competitors in Japan and Korea.
+- Constructed global IP strategy that included patent mining, litigation, and monetization for one of the largest chemical companies in Asia to counter litigation initiated by competitors in Japan and Korea

-- Pioneered anti-counterfeiting initiative for HDMI licensing that included collaborating with several dozen U.S. Customs ports on hundreds of enforcement actions to prevent $5M+ in counterfeit HDMI products from entering the U.S. and initiating police raids in China to shut-down factories where the knock-offs originated.
+- Pioneered anti-counterfeiting initiative for cable manufacturer that included collaborating with several dozen U.S. Customs ports on hundreds of enforcement actions to prevent $5M+ in counterfeit products from entering the U.S., and initiating police raids in China to shut-down factories where the knock-offs originated

-- Created and successfully defended group of Vietnamese supermarkets based in Orange County that was sued over the use of “pineapple mushroom” trademark.
+- Created and successfully defended consortium of Vietnamese supermarkets based in Orange County that was sued over the use of “pineapple mushroom” trademark

 Presentations and Publications